wencai-chinese/translator-bot/README.md

 # Wencai Translator Bot

-A very basic translator bot that will translate everything you say into Chinese.
+A very basic translator bot built with [Matrix Bot SDK](https://turt2live.github.io/matrix-bot-sdk/index.html) that will translate everything you say into Chinese.

 Useful for bilingual communications.

 Especially powerful when combined with bridges that can port over and synchronize your communications across multiple platforms like [WhatsApp](https://matrix.org/ecosystem/bridges/whatsapp/), [Telegram](https://matrix.org/ecosystem/bridges/telegram/) etc. into Matrix.

 ## Usage